These people do it all! They’re responsible for every event, decision, and penny donated. They truly make this

-Kenda is the Deputy Director of PUENTES providing oversight and support throughout the organization on various programs and projects.
+Kenda is the Executive Director of PUENTES, providing oversight and support throughout the organization on various programs and projects.
 Kenda moved from Chicago to the East Bay in 2000, and she and her husband now call Linden home.
 She attended San Joaquin Delta College, UC Berkeley, and recently received a Dual Masters Degree in Food Studies & MBA from Chatham University in Pittsburgh, PA.
 Kenda enjoys tennis, fantasy football, and spending time with her husband and dogs.